Skip Navigation

 Annotation: This report describes the efforts Montana has made to address the rate of children's utilization of oral health services in the state and makes recommendations on actions that the state can take to increase these rates.
 Contents include background on the evaluation process; the scope of the review; an introduction to the state's oral health services for children; and review descriptions, concerns, and recommendations and responses.

-Keywords: Access to health care, Children, Dental care, EPSDT, Health care utilization, Montana, Oral health, State surveys
+Keywords: Access to health care, Children, EPSDT, Health care utilization, Montana, Oral health, Oral health care, State surveys

 Hagen-Buss A. 2007.
 Final progress report: Children's Oral Healthcare Access Program.
 Helena, MT: Montana Department of Public Health and Human Services, 27 pp., plus 27 attachments